PakhrinLab/SumoPred-PLM/README.md

 For more information, refer to this ["ProtTrans"](https://github.com/agemagician/ProtTrans) Repository.

-Once the model is installed you can write your own code to generate the contexualized embeddings **OR** to make this process easier for you, we have also provided a `Generate_Contexualized_Embeddings_ProT5.ipynb` file.
+Once the model is installed you can write your own code to generate the contextualized embeddings **OR** to make this process easier for you, we have also provided a `Generate_Contexualized_Embeddings_ProT5.ipynb` file.

 Here's how you can use the provided file for a single protein sequence: